transfem-org/Documentation/content/en/docs/comparsion/misskey.md

   (still defaults to 5)
 * there's a search widget
 * there's a "back" button at the top of each page
+* timelines will show notes from users you follow, even if their instance is muted
+* tag view respects blocks, mutes, suspensions

 ### Ones of interest to admins